matan865/Advanced_Gmail/README.md

 # Advanced Gmail

 In this project, we create a Gmail-like website and email simulation system to learn various tools taught in the *Advanced Systems Programming* course.
+There are two branches in this repository, in this branch (webgmail) the gmail is a web application, in order to see the android application you need to change the branch into androidgmail branch.

 ---